 When Something Is “Unprecedented,” How “Rare” Is It?

-Or… why we need NUMBERS, not just words to manage risks
+Or… why do we need NUMBERS, not just words, to manage risks?

 Lone Star Analysis uses probabilistic methods for nearly all our analytics work.
 We think about what is probable and improbable.
 We’ve also thought about rare events… a lot.

 So, when Morgan Housel wrote an excellent blog on the risks of rare and unforeseen events, it caught our attention.
 The heart of the article was inspired by a 2006 Warren Buffett quote on avoiding risks; “A single, big mistake could wipe out a long string of successes.”

 Housel makes several otherwise observations about avoiding business risks, too.
 One of them is the notion that something rare is going to happen.
 You can count on it.

 We recently did some “rare event” analysis involving a catastrophic accident for one of our clients.
 It turned out that a set of conditions occurred at one of their operating locations.
 This affected about 2%- or 20- of their fleet of nearly 1,000 assets.
 We determined that the “rare” event had about a 5% chance of occurring, but only at that one location.

 So, there is almost a 100% chance the customer’s rare events will happen from time to time, and it has.
 The first time this catastrophe struck, it seemed unprecedented.
 After some analysis, however, it now seems entirely understandable.